Savage Republic: History

 The band was originally named Africa Corps, and was formed by UCLA students Bruce Licher (guitar) and Mark Erskine (drums/percussion).
 They were joined by Philip Drucker (aka Jackson Del Rey), Robert Loveless, and Jeff Long.
 Shortly before the release of debut album Tragic Figures in 1982 (on Licher's own Independent Project label) they changed their name to Savage Republic.
 Licher was also responsible for the group's sleeve designs, which were hand-letterpressed and numbered by him.

 In early 1983, they issued a single, "Film Noir", backed with a version of "O Andonis" by Greek composer Mikis Theodorakis (from the Costa-Gavras film Z), which garnered international attention.

 The group split up towards the end of 1983 with a second album partially completed; Loveless and Drucker completed it and it was released as an album (Jedda by the Sea) by their side project 17 Pygmies.
 Tragic Figures was issued in Europe in 1984 on the Sordide Sentimental label.
 A 7-inch EP of material recorded in 1981, Tragic Figure, was also issued that year.

+In April of 1983, the band took part in the Mojave Exodus gig.
+In advance of the show, audiences gathered in a vacant parking lot in downtown Los Angeles, boarding a bus for a three hour drive to the gig's secret location: a dry lakebed in the Mojave desert.

 The band returned in 1985 with the album Ceremonial, followed in 1986 with the Trudge EP.
 A live double album was released in 1987.
 Brad Laner joined prior to the 1988 album Jamahiriya Democratique et Populaire de Sauvage, and a further studio album (Customs) was released prior to the band splitting up in 1990.

 Licher continued to run his label, and received a Grammy nomination for the artwork for For Against's debut album.
 He formed Scenic in the mid-1990s, a group that also featured Loveless and former Shiva Burlesque member James Brenner.
 Laner went on to form Medicine.

 Savage Republic reformed in 2002 with original member Licher and members from the mid-1980s including Greg Grunke, Thom Fuhrmann and Ethan Port, although Licher left after a first tour.
 The remaining members recorded the album 1938, released by Neurot Recordings in 2007.